 Administrators or faculty from an AKA-member academic unit are welcome to submit a nomination for their respective academic unit or on behalf of a fellow AKA-member academic unit.
 It is advised that in advance of nominating an academic unit nominators notify the appropriate unit leadership.

-The AKA Diversity Committee will review nominations and select a finalist for the award.
-The Chairperson of the Diversity Committee will provide the committee’s recommendation to the AKA Executive Committee.
+The AKA Diversity, Equity, and Inclusion Committee will review nominations and select a finalist for the award.
+The Chairperson of the Diversity, Equity, and Inclusion Committee will provide the committee’s recommendation to the AKA Executive Committee.
 The AKA Executive Committee will select the AKA Inclusive Excellence Award recipient.
 The AKA President will notify the award recipient.
 The award recipient will be recognized at the annual AKA conference and on the AKA website.
 The nomination form for the AKA Inclusive Excellence Aware can be found below.
-The deadline for submitting nomination forms for 2019 is April 15th at 5:00 pm Central Standard Time (see form for instructions).
+The deadline for submitting nomination forms for each year is May 20th at 5:00 pm Central Standard Time (see form for instructions).